UDST/bayarea_urbansim/README.md

 #####Geom ID

+Please be aware that many ArcGIS users have found that ArcGIS automatically converts and then rounds the `geom_id` column, effectively making it unusable.
+Therefore we recommend using QGIS, which does not exhibit this behavior with delimited files by default.

 What is the `geom_id` field and why does it exist?

 In short, this is a legacy identifier.
 The `geom_id` field was introduced as a stable identifier for parcels across shapefiles, database tables, CSV's, and other data types.
 It is an integer because at some point there was a need to support integer only identifiers.
 It is not based on an Assessor's Parcel Numbers because there was a perception that those were inadequate.
 And it is based on the geometry of the parcel because many users have found that geometries are the most important feature of parcels.